sj-can/ngs_pipeline/docs/intro/README.md

 ### Getting started

 **Remember:
-..*For this course, information between [] such as [/path/to/file] needs to be altered for the command to work.
+  *For this course, information between [] such as [/path/to/file] needs to be altered for the command to work.
 Do not need to include the [] symbols if they both previously surrounded a command line argument which needs altering.

-When learning it is beneficial to type the commands rather than copy and paste them as this is more likely to help you learn.
+  *When learning it is beneficial to type the commands rather than copy and paste them.

 #### Exploring the directories and files